Hazelbrook railway station: History

 In December 2019 an upgrade to the station was complete which included a new lift.

-Platforms & services
+Platforms and services

 Hazelbrook has one island platform with two sides.
 It is serviced by NSW TrainLink Blue Mountains Line services travelling from Sydney Central to Lithgow.

 Transport links

-Blue Mountains Transit operate two routes via Hazelbrook station:
+Blue Mountains Transit operates two bus routes via Hazelbrook station, under contract to Transport for NSW: